snabbco/snabb/README.md

 If you want the highest performance, allocate and pass your own buffers, as obviously allocation is expensive.
 It is now fine to use the string flags for functions, as these are memoized.
 Check the output of `luajit -jv` to see what is going on and let me know if there are any issues that need fixes for NYI functions.
 You should be able to get native C like performance.

 There is an example epoll script that you can test with Apachebench in the examples directory.
 On my machine apachebench uses more CPU time than the script so the results are a bit low.

+### Porting

+If you wish to port to an unsupported platform, please get in touch for help.
+All contributions welcomed.

+Porting to a different libc should be relatively simple, it is mainly a matter of dealing with anything that is missing (eg for bionic on Android, which partially works).

+Porting to different Linux processor architectures is a matter of filling in the constants and types that differ.
+The `ctest` tests will flag issues with these, although many platforms are also missing headers which makes it more complex.

+Porting to different OSs is a fair amount of work, but can generally be done gradually.
+The other BSDs should be very similar to NetBSD and OSX.
+Solaris has an ABI defined by libc not the kernel ABI, which would mean that you should probably target that.
+The first thing to do is check the bas shared types, and work out if there are issues with large file support if it is a 32 bit platform.

+If you want to port this to a different language, then get in touch, as I have some ideas.
+Pypy and Ruby ought to be suitable targets as they have an ffi; I also intend to do a classic Lua port using the C API.
+I intend to use reflection to generate more generic data for the ports, and rework how files are included.
+The first thing to do is just prototype some basic functions to see what is needed.
+Get in touch!

 ### Issues